zcashe/cse15l-lab-reports/lab2.md

 ### Which values change:

-When we reload the new page with /add-message?s=Yo Wassup&user=Lil bro the URI objects changes so now the url query value is now changed to ?s=Yo Wassup&user=Lil bro.
+When we reload the new page with /add-message?s=Yo Wassup&user=Lil bro the URI objects changes so now the url query value is now changed to ?s=Yo+Wassup&user=Lil+bro.
 The url path value does gets updated to /add-message again.

 Once again the string array parameters is updated to be a string array split at the = and & signs, making it a length 4 array where

 Parameters[0] = s

-Parameters[1] = Yo Wassup
+Parameters[1] = Yo+Wassup

 Parameters[2] = user

-Parameters[3] = Lil bro
+Parameters[3] = Lil+bro

 Then since parameters[0] = s, chatString gets updated to append "Lil bro: Yo Wassup" and the new line.

-Then because of the url encoding, the spaces gets turned into +, so we change them back to a space before we display.
+Once again because of the url encoding, the spaces got turned into +, so we change them back to a space before we display.

 This gives the update chatString variable "Zac: Hi bruh \n Lil bro: Yo wassup \n" Where the \n represents new lines.